Triforce! Mailbag Special #52: Senile old farts forget where they are

 Yeah.

-Yeah, when he's pouring hot magma into his cup.
+That's crazy.
+Can you name him?
+Yeah, when he's pouring hot magma into his copy.

-Or you just pop over to a volcano and just like scoop a bit up.
+Or you just pop over to a volcano and just scoop a bit up.
+It's called dedication.

 Kinky.